 Turkish startup Blok-Z uses blockchain technology that enables anyone to be an energy market player with access to economical, transparent, and traceable green electricity.
 The Blok-Z software securely records ownership and consumption of electricity to automate settlement, auditing, and back-office processes.

 Australian startup Enosi accelerates direct access to renewable energy services using its blockchain platform.
 The Enosi Protocol helps bypass bureaucratic processes that inhibit the natural expansion of distributed generation.
 Enosi’s solution empowers community energy trading without requiring microgrids or incumbent grid partners.

-Some visions of the energy system in the future mainly revolves around distributed energy resources (DERs) that are monitored by a combination of AI and IoT.
+Some visions of the energy system in the future mainly revolve around DERs that are monitored by a combination of AI and IoT.
 Together with blockchain and a growing number of energy prosumers, these components comprise energy-as-a-service solutions.
 EaaS allows for the transition from selling electricity to selling services such as consumption management, optimization of production, and tracking consumption.
 The presence of local energy sources and storage options accelerate energy efficiency across the grid while providing access to more people.

 KPay – Energy Trading Platform